knightsUCF/CarRacing/Log.md

+# Unlockable Cars

+Some cars will offer better turn speeds, better top speeds, and better acceleration.
+We can also create further variety by making some cars accelerate faster, versus some cars which have a higher top speed.

 # Progress So Far

 Progress is going great so far with the refactored project.
 We have the major controls now, gas, break, turn left and right.